contract1/beck-lith-sdk-public/README.md

 - Enterprise middleware: Exclusive property of Marcelo Becker, all rights reserved © 2026
 - No third-party IP: Developed 100% independently using personal resources only

-© 2026 Marcelo Becker, Brazilian smart contracts engineer | Rio de Janeiro, Brazil
+© 2026 Marcelo Becker, Brazilian smart contracts engineer and post-quantum cryptography researcher | Rio de Janeiro, Brazil.

 ## About the Developer